Theo-flux/learnweb3/my_trials/README.md

 - A List of project ideas to better my understanding of web3.
-- I attempt to build this smart contracts with little or no tutotrials.
+- I attempt to build this smart contracts with little or no tutorials.